ParaFEM/ParaFEM/trunk/parafem/src/programs/sg12/sg12mg/readme.txt

   NOTES

-  o The program has not yet been finished o By default, the output meshes are in Abaqus format
+  o The program has not yet been finished o By default, the element node ordering follows the Abaqus convention

   AUTHOR